Making maths better – How we built a new approach to teaching and training

 Sometimes an existing HoD will need someone to bounce ideas off, since it can be difficult trying to make decisions in an environment as complex as a school, where there’s often no clear right or wrong.
 It’s this daily in-school support that keeps the team of lead practitioners on their toes – not only teaching students, but also helping other teachers explore what can be done and how to grow as practitioners.

 The newest aspect of our role is in curriculum development.
-We’ve taken on a huge project to create and resource a coherently sequenced mathematics curriculum, with all the discussion and debate that comes with that.
+We’ve taken on a huge curriculum sequencing project to create and resource a coherently sequenced mathematics curriculum, with all the discussion and debate that comes with that.

 The work started with indexing and expanding upon the National Curriculum for KS3 and KS4, before coming up with our own order of precedence.
 The graphic below illustrates a snapshot of this – the four columns represent our four curriculum strands while each code refers to a unit, with certain units explicitly using or building upon the content of others.